2026 Pillar Guide

 - Counters and accumulators.
 Visible counters showing collected symbols, coin counts, or progress bars indicate an accumulator mechanic.
 The closer to full, the higher the implied EV.
 See the accumulator mechanic page for complete identification cues.

 - Persistent state.
-Free games meters with carryover bonuses, sticky wilds left from previous players, or persistent multipliers all create +EV when previous players walked away mid-state.
+Free games counters with carryover bonuses, sticky wilds left from previous players, or persistent multipliers all create player-favorable when previous players walked away mid-state.

-- Free games trigger meters.
+- Free games trigger counters.
 Some games show a counter that triggers free games at a specific number of base spins.
-When the counter is near trigger, the next player gets a guaranteed bonus.
+When the counter is near trigger, the next player gets a forced bonus.

-For a deeper reference on the visible cues for each mechanic, see our how to read slot machine meters guide and our accumulator slots guide.
+For a deeper reference on the visible cues for each mechanic, see our how to read slot machine counters guide and our accumulator slots guide.

 Reading Slot Machine Tells